Stones Unhallowed (Working title of the third book)

 Berserk Button: The Parshendi/Parshmen have a race-wide Berserk Button when it comes to others touching/moving their dead.
 Kaladin figures out a way to exploit this.

-Big Bad: One hasn't actually shown up yet, though given that it's only the first book of ten, this may not be surprising.
+Big Bad: One hasn't actually shown up yet, though given that it's only the first two books of ten, this may not be surprising.
 It is, however, heavily hinted to be Odium.

-Roshar is apparently a land without soil, has random seasonal changes every few weeks, and is scoured by hurricane-force storms on a near-weekly basis.
+Roshar is apparently a land without soil (the constant highstorms blow away any earth), has random seasonal changes every few weeks, has a gravity level of .7, and is scoured by hurricane-force storms on a near-weekly basis.
 Adaptations include grass that retreats into holes in the rock when threatened.
 Very few, if any, animals other than the humanoid races seem to even be mammals, with beasts of burden and domesticated pets being mostly crustacean, reptilian or insectile.
+The low gravity also allows for the massive crustacean greatshells to exist without being crushed under their own weight.

 Also inverted when it comes to the country of Shin.
 Highstorms don't reach there, so the ecology of the region is a lot more similar to Earth, even to the point of having strawberries and chickens.
 Visitors to this land from the rest of Roshar find it extremely strange.

-Continuity Nod: There are a number of small references throughout the book to Sanderson's larger multiverse, i.e. the start of Chapter 18 mentions a man named Ati who, in the Mistborn books, was the god Ruin.
-Also, the character Hoid.
+Continuity Nod: There are a number of small references throughout the book to Sanderson's larger multiverse, i.e. the start of Chapter 18 mentions a man named Ati who, in the Mistborn books, was Ruin.
+Also, the character Hoid, along with two of the three foreigners in the Ishikk interlude, Grump and Thinker being Galladon from Elantris and Demoux from Mistborn, respectively.

-In Words Of Radiance is heavily implied that Zahel is Vasher.
-Not to mention Nightblood...
+In Words Of Radiance it is heavily implied that Zahel is Vasher.
+Also Nightblood, who is given to Szeth.

 Many, though in particular the anonymous letter excerpts given at the start of certain chapters contain many references to mysterious people, places, and events.